Non-sporting

 When they were still used for hunting purposes, the Finnish Spitz was used as a ‘bark pointer’.
 This means their main task was to locate prey and bark to alert their owner to it with loud barks.

-With this in mind it's no surprise that barking is hardwired into their behaviour, so stopping them from voicing their opinion can be curtailed to an extent but stopping it altogether can be very challenging.
+With this in mind, it’s no surprise that barking is hardwired into their behaviour, so stopping them from voicing their opinion can be curtailed to an extent but stopping it altogether can be very challenging.

 The national dog of Finland is a bright and lively dog that loves to be kept busy and will happily stay active all day.